dtubbenhauer/pfdim-inf-categories/README.md

 - Say we have found $a$ as in the previous point.
 Can we bound the **variance** or **mean absolute difference** $|b_{n}-a_{n}|$, or alternatively the convergence rate of $\lim_{n\to\infty}b(n)/a(n)=1$?

+> In the paper *Asymptotics in infinite monoidal categories* we address these questions for certain categories.
+The most important examples included in our discussion are all finite (having finitely many simple objects) tensor categories.

+# The Magma code

+Empty so far.

+# The Mathematica code

+Empty so far.

+# Erratum

+Empty so far.